bcgov/lucy-web/api/SchemaAndDatabaseController.md

     - `importOptions` - contains the options to import data through migration.
 For ex, inserting data for code tables
     - `batchImportOptions` - contains the options to seed the table without a migration, used ideally for large data imports
     - `initialSqlCommands` - List of sql commands that need to be run initially
-  - `joinTables` - Variable to hold the table definitions related to join

 2. Variables/methods that a subclass should override
   - `csvFieldTransformer` - should return an object for transforming the csv fields
-  - `entryString` - specify the entry fields for csv
   - `csvData` - subclass must load the csv file and return data
   - `additionalColumns` - specify the columns that need to be added in addition to the columns specified in the schema yaml file
   - `createAuditColumns` - subclass must define the audit fields that need to be added